rah00l/rah00l.github.io/_posts/2014-03-23-difference-between-proc-and-lambda.md

 ---
 layout: post
 title: Difference between Procs and Lambdas
-tags: [ruby ]
+tags: [Ruby ]
-categories: scripting-language
+categories: Scripting-language
 ---

 It is important to mention that they are **both Proc objects**.